 Sofia Coppola now represents just the second woman of seventy Cannes Best Director Award winners.
-That’s a baffling male slant of 68 to two.
 The Beguiled, her prize winner, is an immaculate exercise in aesthetic restraint.
-Every facet of its design is an echo of the screams curdling beneath a relentless Southern gentility.
+All facets of its design are an echo of the screams curdling beneath a relentless Southern gentility.

 Critical to this masterfully controlled technique is Coppola’s Oscar-nominated cinematographer Philippe Le Sourd AFC.
-Philippe and I discuss the film’s use of perspective, his unique low-contrast take on visual oppression, and how camera movement can disrupt the emotion of a scene.
+Philippe and I discuss the film’s use of perspective, his unique low-contrast take to visualizing oppression, and camera movement's potential to disrupt the emotion of a scene.

 - Philippe shot Kodak V3 500T 5219 and pull processed the entire negative by a stop for reduced grain, contrast, and range in the shadows.